 Since 2013, we have been championing a worldwide effort to foster inter-disciplinary communication and collaboration before students start their professional careers.
 We focus on combining the technical field of Engineering with the interactive field of Commerce.

-12 teams will be attending the competition.
-They will be randomly divided into 3 divisions of 4 teams during the opening ceremony.
+16 teams will be attending the competition from February 19th to February 23rd 2019.
+They will be randomly divided into 4 divisions of 4 teams during the opening ceremony.
 Each division will remain the same for the 3 cases.

 Day 1: No case - Introduction and orientation

 Day 2: First case of six (6) hours and presentation

 Day 3: Second case of six (6) hours and presentation

 Day 4: Third case of twelve (12) hours

 Day 5: Presentation of the third case and the final presentation before board of directors.

 After each case, each team will present their solution in front of a three-person jury.
 They must support each presentation with a PowerPoint and appropriate documentation.
 The team with the highest cumulative score from each division after the three cases will move on to the final presentation.